Skip to Content

 Comparison in Density

-As a result, Nylon is denser and therefore heavier – this can be beneficial in static or permanent installations where weight is not so much of a concern but durability is we should note.
+As a result, Nylon is denser and therefore heavier – this can be beneficial in static or permanent installations where weight is not so much of a concern, but durability is we should note.

 Durability and Longevity